 - Somatic Nervous System (SNS) – Also referred to as the ‘Voluntary Nervous System’ which controls the voluntary movements of the body.

-- Autonomic Nervous System (ANS) – further broken down into sympathetic and parasympathetic divisions (the parts of our nervous system that control our ‘fight or flight’ and ‘rest and digest’ responses, respectively)
+- Autonomic Nervous System (ANS) – Further broken down into sympathetic and parasympathetic divisions.
+These are the parts of our nervous system that control our ‘fight or flight’ and ‘rest and digest’ responses, respectively

 Function of the nervous system

 OK, so we’ve just thrown A LOT of info at you, but hopefully you are starting to see how the nervous system is made up and what jobs it is responsible for.
 The main overriding job of this system is to control the internal conditions of the body so it can function correctly.
 We move, we talk, we breathe… and everything in between!

 If you’re a visual person and need to see or read a real-life example, then think of the nervous system as working like this: